 According to research, humans have far more difficulty identifying biometric spoofing attacks.
 ID R&D’s study quizzed people and machines by presenting falsified printed photos, videos, digital images, and 3D masks.
 Computers were more accurate and faster in identifying mimicking attempts.
-Humans classified 18 per cent of real faces as spoofs, while the AI system incorrectly classified only 1 per cent.
+Humans classified 18% of real faces as spoofs, while the AI system incorrectly classified only 1%.

 Biometric Two-Factor Authentication

 Two-Factor Authentication (2FA) is one of the most used methods to prevent online fraud.
 The user verifies their identity by an additional method, usually very different to the primary one.
-The combination of a password and biometric characteristics like facial or gesture recognition ensures the user is granted access to the system.
+Combining a password and biometric characteristics like facial or gesture recognition ensures the user can access the system.

 All biometric systems are vulnerable to some degree.
-Security is always at the forefront of our solutions.
-We continuously assess the capabilities of our products, analysing risks and the motivations of potential attackers.
+Security is always at the forefront of Laxton solutions.
+We continuously assess the capabilities of our identity systems and products, analysing risks and the motivations of potential attackers.
 However, fraud detection must not compromise the user experience.
-Organisations that have digital security as their main priority should continuously assess this fine balance.
+Organisations with digital security as their main priority should continuously assess this fine balance.